noneinnon/patients/readme.md

 ## Running project locally

-- run `make repl` to start the repl project
+- run `make repl` to start the repl
+- eval `dev/repl.clj` to spin up shadow cljs embedded server
-- eval `src/clj/patients/core.clj` to start server
+- eval `src/clj/patients/core.clj` to start jetty web server

+### Neovim & Conjure:

+We will need two sessions: one for Clojure and other for ClojureScript
-- run `make shadow` to start the UI server
+- run `:ConjureSessionClone` to clone current session

-### Optionally:
 - run in neovim `:ConjureShadowSelect app` to connect to sdadow-cljs repl from Conjure
+- to switch between session, run `:ConjureSessionSelect`, it will bring up the list and prompt you for session number

 ### Environment